cedar-policy/cedar-docs/docs/collections/_policies/level-validation.md

 Level validation places a limit on how much entity data a policy can access.
 Given an authorization request, level-based entity slicing takes advantage of this limit to select a subset of the entity data that we know will contain all relevant data required for evaluating the request.
-The exact implementation of this procedure will depend on how your entity data is stored, so the Cedar library doesn't provide an implantation.
+The exact implementation of this procedure will depend on how your entity data is stored, so the Cedar library doesn't provide an implementation.
 If your entity data is stored in database, you will want to implement entity slicing using database queries to efficiently extract only the required entities without loading the full database into memory.

 The level-based entity slicing algorithm is an iterative procedure that works in general for slicing at any level, but an application which always validates and slices at a fixed level may not need to implement the fully general algorithm.